paul-stoller/semester-project-cse60868/README.md

 ### 1. Experimental Setup

+In this project, I evaluate the robustness of face recognition systems under localized perturbations using both a verification-based embedding framework and a closed-set identity classification framework.
+The overall goal is to understand how neural-network-based face representations behave under perturbation, how well they generalize across training and validation data, and how model design choices affect performance.

+The primary dataset used is CelebA.
+Identity-disjoint train and validation splits are used for the verification experiments to prevent identity leakage and to ensure that performance reflects generalization to unseen individuals.
+In addition, a closed-set subset of CelebA is used for identity classification, where the same identities are present in both train and validation sets, but images are split within each identity to support supervised classification.

-In this project, I evaluate the robustness of a pretrained face recognition system under localized perturbations.
-The model used is the `InceptionResnetV1` architecture from the `facenet-pytorch` library, pretrained on VGGFace2.
-The model is used in a frozen configuration to extract feature embeddings rather than performing classification directly.
+For embedding-based experiments, the main model is InceptionResnetV1 from facenet-pytorch, pretrained on VGGFace2.
+This model is used as a frozen feature extractor.
+For classification experiments, two approaches are considered:

+1. a **transfer-learning classifier**, which uses a pretrained face-recognition backbone with a trainable classification head, and
+2. a **from-scratch CNN**, trained directly on the closed-set identity classification task.

-The CelebA dataset is used for training and validation, with identity-disjoint splits to ensure that no identity appears in more than one subset.
-This setup prevents identity leakage and enables evaluation of generalization across unseen individuals.
-Images are resized to fixed resolutions (112×112, 160×160, and 224×224) to study the effect of spatial frequency on robustness.
+Images are resized to fixed resolutions of 112×112, 160×160, and 224×224 in order to study the effect of input resolution and, indirectly, spatial frequency on robustness.

 ### 2. Evaluation Methodology

-Although the assignment refers to classification accuracy, this project evaluates performance using a verification framework, which is more appropriate for face recognition systems that operate on embedding similarity rather than discrete class labels.
+Although the assignment refers to classification accuracy, this project evaluates face recognition performance primarily using a verification framework, which is more appropriate for systems that operate on embedding similarity rather than discrete class labels.

+In the verification setup, pairs of images are sampled as either:
+- positive pairs: two images of the same identity
+- negative pairs: two images of different identities

-Pairs of images are sampled as either same-identity (positive pairs) or different-identity (negative pairs).
-The cosine distance between embeddings is computed, and a threshold is selected on the training set to distinguish between the two classes.
-This threshold is then applied to validation pairs to compute verification accuracy.
+For each pair, embeddings are extracted and the cosine distance between embeddings is computed.
+A threshold is selected on the training set to distinguish between same-identity and different-identity pairs.
+This threshold is then applied to the validation set to compute verification accuracy.

 For each resolution, 1000 positive and 1000 negative pairs are sampled from both the training and validation sets.
 Robustness is evaluated by applying a localized square occlusion covering 20% of the image area.
-The same evaluation procedure is repeated on perturbed images, allowing direct comparison between clean and perturbed performance.
+The same evaluation procedure is then repeated on perturbed images.

-The primary metric used is **verification accuracy**, defined as the proportion of correctly classified pairs.
+The primary metric used in the verification experiments is verification accuracy, defined as the proportion of correctly classified pairs.
 This metric is appropriate because the model produces embeddings rather than explicit identity labels.
-Additional insight is obtained by analyzing the distributions of cosine distances for positive and negative pairs.
+Additional insight is obtained by analyzing the cosine-distance distributions for same-identity and different-identity pairs.

+In addition to verification, a closed-set classification experiment was implemented.
+In this case, the model predicts an explicit identity label from a fixed set of classes.
+This provides a direct measure of training and validation classification accuracy and supports comparison between training a model from scratch and training only a classifier head on top of pretrained embeddings.

 #### 2.1 Reproduce Results